The capture and death of dictator Mummar Qaddafi by Libyan rebels brings an end to the brutal 42-year regime of a true madman.

 Our plans changed when we saw the American flag waving outside the entrance to Wheelus U.S. Air Force base, just east of Tripoli.

 Americans have had ‘boots on the ground’ in Libya for nearly 200 years — until 1969, when Qaddafi took power and kicked out American and NATO forces and turned Wheelus into a domestic airport re-named Methega.

-Security was different when I was in Libya, and the Wheelus gates swung open for us four hungry and dusty Americans who just showed up, literally in the middle of nowhere.
+Security was different when I was overlanding in Libya, and the gates of Wheelus swung open to welcome four hungry and dusty Americans who just showed up, literally in the middle of nowhere.

 I even saw the entire Libyan Air Force, then based at Wheelus.
 It was two vintage planes the Americans were teaching the Libyans to fly.

 Wheelus played an important role in the Cold War, as a base for the U.S. Strategic Air Command (SAC), and then as a training ground for NATO forces.